Albert-Lau-Lab/tactics_protein_analysis/README.md

  * `apo_pdb_loc` : string.
 The path to the PDB file of the "apo" structure before MD has started.
 This is compared with the frames from the MD trajectory.
  * `psf_loc` : string, optional.
 The path to the MD trajectory's PSF file.
 If `psf_loc` is `None`, then `dcd_loc` must be `None` and `universe` must not be `None`.
  * `dcd_loc` : string, optional.
 The path to the MD trajectory's DCD file.
 If `dcd_loc` is `None`, then `psf_loc` must be `None` and `universe` must not be `None`.
  * `universe` : MDAnalysis universe, optional.
 An MDAnlysis universe with the protein conformational ensemble (ex. aligned MD trajectory).
 If `universe` is `None`, then `psf_loc` and `dcd_loc` must not be `None`.
 The code re-opens the file(s) in the universe.
-So when the universe is initialized, the file paths must be specific enough that the code can find the files from the predict_pockets function call.
+So when the universe is initialized, the file paths must be specific enough that the code can find the files from the `tactics` function call.
 Additionally, the universe's input structures must have segids of the form PROA, PROB, etc. where A,B act as the chain label.
  * `clust_max_dist` : float, optional.
 The distance threshold (in Angstroms) to determine if a residue with a high ML score should be included in a cluster of other high-scoring residues.
 The default value is 11.
 This value is not expected to need changing from system to system; the default value is recommended.
  * `ml_score_thresh` : float, optional.
 The ML confidence score threshold for determining if a residue is "high-scoring".
 It must be between 0 and 1.
 The default value is 0.8
  * `ml_std_thresh` : float, optional.
 The algorithm ignores residues that have high ML confidence scores in all frames.
 It does this by ignoring residues for which the standard deviation of the confidence scores among MD snapshots is less than ml_std_thresh.
 This number must be between 0 and 1.
 The default value is 0.25.